credativ/credativ-pg-migrator/README.md

 - Solution uses a migration database to store metadata about the migration process
 - Migration database is a PostgreSQL database, credentials must be configured in the configuration file
-- In most cases we assume that the migration database will the same as the target database, but it is possible to use a different database from the same or different PostgreSQL server
+- In most cases we assume that the migration database will the same as the target database, but it is fully possible to use a different database from the same or different PostgreSQL server

 ## Configuration file